andreaczhang/talks/blogdown-Apr2-2019/MyBlogPost.md

 I feel like writing down and summarize my very own experience of creating a blog using R blogdown created by Yihui Xie.
-I already got the page started in December 2018 and I thought "yay! my first blog!" and have decided to share my experience at my local R meet up, however I have been busy, either traveling or working on my PhD.
+I already got the page started in December 2018 and I thought and have decided to share my experience at my local [Oslo useR!
+Group](https://www.meetup.com/Oslo-useR-Group/), however I have been busy, either traveling or working on my project.
 Now it is the time that I commit myself this Sunday afternoon to start!

+#### Why am I writing this post?

+Yes, there are already many posts on how to get you started.
+However I haven't seen one that explains what I should do when suddenly tons of information came at me right after clicking `build_site()` button, using [Academic](https://sourcethemes.com/academic/) theme.
+I would like to share my experience on how I found my way to modify relevant files and folders, to make the site look like what I want.
+I will add materials when I have learnt some new tricks!

 ## Readings

 To get started, I have followed [Alison Presmanes Hill's tutorial](https://alison.rbind.io/post/up-and-running-with-blogdown/#in-github).
-She is a co-author of the [blogdown: Creating websites with R Markdown](https://bookdown.org/yihui/blogdown/) book, and I recommend reading other posts she has written in the same blog.
+She is a co-author of the [blogdown: Creating websites with R Markdown](https://bookdown.org/yihui/blogdown/) book, and I recommend reading other posts (for example, [A spoonful of Hugo series](https://alison.rbind.io/post/2019-02-19-hugo-archetypes/)) she has written in the same blog.

+The [blogdown book](https://bookdown.org/yihui/blogdown/) is a great manual when you want to look up something.
+I also recommend going to twitter discussion to keep update.